-Our closed-end funds are offered in a variety of asset classes such as equity, fixed income, multi-asset and alternatives, each of which is traded on the New York Stock Exchange.
-Summary information about our closed-end funds as of December 31, 2023 was as follows:
+Our closed-end funds are offered in a variety of asset classes, each of which is traded on the New York Stock Exchange.
+Summary information about our closed-end funds as of December 31, 2024 was as follows:

-Asset Class Number of Funds Total Assets (in millions) Advisory Fee Range % (1)
+Asset Class Total Assets (in millions) Management Fee Range % (1)

-Multi-Asset 5 \$ 7,058 1.00 - 0.50 -
+Multi-Asset (2) \$ 7,309 1.50 - 0.50

-Fixed Income 6 1,572 1.00 - 0.50
+Fixed Income 1,375 1.00 - 0.50

-Equity 1 826 1.25
+Equity 911 1.25

-Alternatives 1 570 1.00
+Alternatives (3) 630 1.00

-Total Closed-End Funds 13 \$ 10,026
+Total Closed-End Funds \$ 10,225

-(1) Percentage of average weekly or daily net assets.
-The percentages listed represent the range of management advisory fees paid by the funds, from the highest to the lowest.
-The range indicated includes the impact of breakpoints at which management advisory fees for certain of the funds in each fund type decrease as assets in such funds increase.
-Subadvisory fees paid on funds managed by unaffiliated subadvisers are not reflected in the percentages listed.
+- (1) Represents management fees earned as a percentage of average daily net assets.
+The percentages represent the range of management fees paid by the funds, from the highest to the lowest and includes the impact of breakpoints at which the fees for certain funds decrease as assets in such funds increase.
+Subadvisory fees paid on funds managed by unaffiliated subadvisers are not reflected. - (2) Consists of multi-asset offerings not included in equity, fixed income and alternatives. - (3) Consists of managed futures, event-driven, real estate securities, infrastructure, long/short and other strategies.